Become a ride leader

 Ride leader certification

 Cascade members who want to be new ride leaders must attend a "ride leader certification" class, held at the office at throughout the year.
-Check the calendar for the next scheduled training.
+Check the Cascade Free Group Rides calendar for the next scheduled training.
 Questions?
-Email ride leader certification coordinator for answers to other questions.
+Email ride leader certification coordinator.

-To become a ride leader candidate you must:
+As a ride leader candidate you will be required to :

 - Be a Cascade Bicycle Club member in good standing

-- Have cycled a minimum of five group rides (not major rides such as STP and Chilly Hilly)
+- Have cycled a minimum of five Cascade Free Group Rides (not major rides such as STP, Chilly Hilly, CTS or Policy Rides)

 - Be familiar with the ride leader candidate evaluation form and understand what is expected